settylab/proseg-workflow/README.md

 * `enforce_connectivity` - prevent cells from having disconnected voxels
 * `ignore_z_coord` - run in 2D mode

+### CosMx
+Right now `proseg-workflow` only supports running Proseg on CosMx data with the `--cosmx` flag.
+If there is interest in supporting `--cosmx-micron` and FOV stitching, please create an issue.

 ## Install
 Make sure [Nextflow](https://github.com/nextflow-io/nextflow) and [Proseg](https://github.com/dcjones/proseg) are installed.